2015 Tesla Model S 70D in new Ocean Blue colorEnlarge Photo

-While today's Tesla Model S electric car may look just the same as the first one that rolled off the line two years ago, it's had quite a few hardware updates under the surface.
+While today's Tesla Model S electric car may look just the same as the first one that rolled off the line a few years ago, it's had quite a few hardware updates under the surface.

 But from a Tesla owner's point of view, the car has been improved far more by numerous updates to its computer software than by a handful of hardware changes--many of which can't be retrofitted.